meri-nova/applied-llm/README.md

-# applied-llm
+# Applied LLMs

-Discover the latest resources on Applied LLMs.
+Discover the latest resources on LLMs in production.

 This collection includes the most relevant educational materials such as: